14 Days Uganda Rwanda Tours

-This 14 day safari starts with River Nile Rafting, then Rhino tracking, Murchison Falls National Park Game viewing and Launch Cruise on the Nile, chimps trekking and Bigodi Nature walk at Kibale National Park, nature and community tours at Semuliki Game Reserve, wildlife safari and launch cruise on Kazinga Channel in Queen Elizabeth National Park and gorilla tracking in Bwindi Impenetrable Forest.
+This 14 day Uganda Rwanda tours start with River Nile Rafting, then Rhino tracking, Murchison Falls National Park Game viewing and Launch Cruise on the Nile, chimps trekking and Bigodi Nature walk at Kibale National Park, nature and community tours at Semuliki Game Reserve, wildlife safari and launch cruise on Kazinga Channel in Queen Elizabeth National Park and gorilla tracking in Bwindi Impenetrable Forest.
 The trip will be concluded with the Golden Monkey trekking and Dian Fossey hiking in Volcanoes National Park in Rwanda before flying out of Kigali.

 Full Trip Itinerary